Leucochloridium variae: Broodsac description

 Snails infected with the sporocyst exhibit distended tentacles, which disrupts the snail’s normal ability to retract into their shell.
 Broodsacs contain multiple free floating metacercariae.
 Light intensity affects the rate at which the broodsacs pulsate.
 Broodsacs normally pulsate between forty and eighty times per minute.
 The pulsating movement is described as an alternation of shortening and lengthening of the broodsac.
 Broodsacs do not pulsate in complete darkness.

 Transmission and infection of avian definitive hosts

 The insectivorous birds are attracted to the pulsating broodsac.
 This will cause the birds to attack and ingest the broodsacs located in the snail's tentacles.
 Inside the bird's gut, the metacercariae develop into adults.
 Adult Leucochloridium variae are hermaphroditic helminths, but can cross fertilize with other worms if in close enough proximity.
 The gravid adults will release their eggs into the intestines of the bird to be excreted out with the bird’s feces; thus, continuing the Leucochloridium lifecycle.
-Intense infection by the worms can lead emaciation and death in birds.
+Intense infestation by the worms can lead to emaciation and death in birds.
 Birds may also freeze to death from the lack of adipose tissue.